 - The finest gold jewelry is 18 karat.
 Jewelry with a higher percentage of gold than that is too soft to be durable.
 Don't be taken in by offers of jewelry with a higher karatage than 18K.

-The following chart (from kitco.com) illustrates the volatility of gold prices from March 1975 to March 2003.
+The following chart (from kitco.com) illustrates the volatility of gold prices.

 While the cost of materials greatly affects the price of jewelry, workmanship is also a factor.

 The bottom line is that you should buy a piece of jewelry because you love it, not as an investment!